-- Sustainable land use and development shall be promoted.
-2.1.1 - Degraded soil and water resources shall be rehabilitated when possible.
-2.1.2 - Compact urban and non-farm residential settlement patterns that foster public 2.1.3 transportation shall be encouraged. - The RRPD Board shall engage the public in efforts to encourage sustainable 2.1.4 development. - Opportunities for carbon credit trading shall be explored.
-2.1.5 - The RRPD Board and member municipalities shall lead by example by implementing 2.1.6 green procurement strategies and reducing the ecological footprint of municipal buildings and operations. - LEED standards should be applied to RRPD Board and municipal member 2.1.7 development projects. - 2.1.8 Incentives for increased sustainability shall be sought out and applied for. - Measurable targets for greenhouse gas reduction shall be established.
-2.1.9 - 2.1.10 The RRPD Board encourages the development of alternative energy sources such as wind and solar power both on a large industrial scale and at the household level where appropriate. - 2.1.11 The RRPD Board shall support efforts to reduce solid waste by encouraging composting and waste reduction strategies. - 2.1.12 Ensuring existing and future development in the Red River Corridor is serviced by centralized municipal wastewater services.
+- 2.1.1 Sustainable land use and development shall be promoted. - 2.1.2 Degraded soil and water resources shall be rehabilitated when possible.

+- Compact urban and non-farm residential settlement patterns that foster public 2.1.3 transportation shall be encouraged. - The RRPD Board shall engage the public in efforts to encourage sustainable 2.1.4 development. - Opportunities for carbon credit trading shall be explored.
+2.1.5 - 2.1.6 The RRPD Board and member municipalities shall lead by example by implementing green procurement strategies and reducing the ecological footprint of municipal buildings and operations. - LEED standards should be applied to RRPD Board and municipal member 2.1.7 development projects. - 2.1.8 Incentives for increased sustainability shall be sought out and applied for. - Measurable targets for greenhouse gas reduction shall be established.
+2.1.9 - 2.1.10 The RRPD Board encourages the development of alternative energy sources such as wind and solar power both on a large industrial scale and at the household level where appropriate. - 2.1.11 The RRPD Board shall support efforts to reduce solid waste by encouraging composting and waste reduction strategies. - 2.1.12 Ensuring existing and future development in the Red River Corridor is serviced by centralized municipal wastewater services. - 2.1.13 The RRPD municipalities should consider implementing climate change reduction, adaptation and / or resiliency measures in their community (e.g. infrastructure, drought resistant landscaping, tree retention and planting, etc.). - 2.1.14 The redevelopment of brownfield sites (e.g. former industrial land) shall be promoted.